Responsible Conduct Policy

 - Inconsiderate or offensive behaviour is considered unacceptable.
-This include but is not limited to the examples provided in the Definition table.
+This includes but is not limited to the examples provided in the Definition table.

-- Infringement of security and safety is also considered unacceptable. this inlcudes bit is not limited to the examples provided in the Definition table.
+- Infringement of security and safety is also considered unacceptable.
+This includes but is not limited to the examples provided in the Definition table.

 - State Library staff are empowered to determine whether or not behaviour is unacceptable for the purposes of the policy.